Complete Handstand Push Up Progression For Strong Shoulders

 Upward movement:

-Make a small movement by extending your arms in your shoulders.
+Make a small movement by extending your arms at your shoulders.
 You will be able to perform this move by letting your scapulas move upward.
 You will basically push your shoulders up to your ears.

 Downward movement: